mturk/svcbatch/docs/examples/apachetomcat.md

 [servicemgr](omcat/servicemgr.bat) is a simple batch file that can be used instead typing multiple commands.

+Before executing `servicemgr.bat`, edit `servicemgr.bat` and modify `TOMCAT_DISPLAY` and `TOMCAT_FULLVER` variables to match the Tomcat version you are using.
+You can actually just put any string for `DisplayName=` and `sc description ...` directly as fits.

 ```cmd

 > servicemgr.bat create Tomcat10

 ```

-Before executing that command, edit `servicemgr.bat` and modify `TOMCAT_DISPLAY` and `TOMCAT_FULLVER` variables to match the Tomcat version you are using.
-You can actually just put any string for `DisplayName=` and `sc description ...` directly as fits.

-After creating a service, edit `winservice.bat` file and modify JAVA_HOME to yours actual jdk location.
+After creating a service, edit `winservice.bat` file and modify JAVA_HOME to your actual jdk location.
 You can replace that line with JRE_HOME.
 You can set JAVA_HOME or JRE_HOME inside System Environment, but then you must remove the `/s` switch inside servicemgr.bat `sc create ...` command, because with `/s` switch, SvcBatch